-3.4 Polarity Reversing
+4.2 Polarity Reversing

 The function switch provides a convenient means to reverse polarity of the internal battery to facilitate testing semiconductor devices.
 The +DC and -DC positions transpose internal connections to the COMMON and +jacks and therefore can also be used to reverse polarity of external voltages and currents connected to these jacks (only).
 Because polarity reversing momentarily interrupts the circuit, it should not be done while measuring current or voltage without first turning off the circuit power.
-When making measurements on the 50μ A/250mV, 1 Volt, or 10 Amp range, polarity can be corrected only by reversing the test leads.
+When making measurements on the 50μA/250mV, 1 volt, or 10 amp range, polarity can be corrected only by reversing the test leads.

-3.5 Measurement of Unknown Voltage or Current
+4.3 Measurement of Unknown Voltage or Current

 Sometimes the approximate voltage or current to be measured is known and the correct range may easily be selected.
-Often, however, particularly when working on faulty equipment, the voltage or current is either unknown or may be much higher than normal and anticipated.
-When working upon unfamiliar or unknown equipment, always begin a measurement using the highest range available on the Instrument.
+It is often the case, however, particularly when working upon faulty equipment, when the voltage or current is either unknown or may be much higher than normal and anticipated.
+Whenever working upon unfamiliar or unknown equipment, always begin a measurement using the highest range available on the Instrument.
 Once it is determined that the voltage is within the limits of a lower range, change to the lower range.